Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Pre-impact model

 \end{linenomath} as in \cite{Ross2019}.
 We note that here we have introduced the notation $Q(x,t) = P_{x}(x,t)$ for convenience, and we shall retain this henceforth.

 In the liquid, we shall assume that the flow is initially irrotational; as it is quiescent as $t\rightarrow-\infty$, this is eminently sensible.
 Thus, by Kelvin's theorem, we have $\textbf{u}_{l} = \nabla\phi$, such that $\phi$ satisfies $\nabla^{2}\phi = 0$ in $y < 0$.
-Moreover, the velocity potential and pressure are related by the linearised Bernoulli equation $p_{l} = -\partial\phi_{l}/\partial t$.
-Thence, after linearising the boundary conditions (\ref{eqn:DBC}) onto the undisturbed waterline, the pressure satisfies the half-plane Laplace problem: \begin{linenomath}
+Moreover, the velocity potential and pressure are related by the linearized Bernoulli equation $p_{l} = -\partial\phi_{l}/\partial t$.
+Thence, after linearizing the boundary conditions (\ref{eqn:DBC}) onto the undisturbed waterline, the pressure satisfies the half-plane Laplace problem: \refstepcounter{equation} \begin{linenomath}

-\end{linenomath} The appropriate Dirichlet-to-Neumann map relating the free surface profile $h(x,t)$ and the liquid pressure gradient on the interface $Q(x,t)$ is then found to be \begin{linenomath}
+\end{linenomath} The appropriate Dirichlet-to-Neumann map relating the free surface profile, $h(x,t)$, and the liquid pressure gradient on the interface, $Q(x,t)$, is then found to be \begin{linenomath}